Tko1/Hask-Tools/README.md

 ##### hask-tools.typed
 Originally meant as series of macros to created a statically typed Clojure,  this has been replaced by some utility functions in hask-tools.util that use clojure.spec to validate data.

+##### hask-tools.monad.parser
+A full on monadic parser suite.
+However, derived half from scratch to build intuition, so may not be 1:1 with normal monadic parsers

 ## Table of Contents

 ## Installation